 In the centre of Springwood is the beautiful Presbyterian Church ideal for the picturesque wedding.

-The Springwood Civic Centre is one of the largest public venues in the Blue Mountains.
-The Civic Centre is used once a month for the Community Markets.
-It is also the venue for productions by the Blue Mountains Musical Society.
+The Blue Mountains Theatre and Community Hub is one of the largest public venues in the Blue Mountains.
+It is also the location for the monthly Springwood Growers Market and the venue for productions by the Blue Mountains Musical Society.
 Springwood really comes alive in Autumn for Springwood Foundation Day.

-Springwood features two supermarkets, a butcher, several take away shops and cafes, as well as the historic Royal and Oriental Hotels, ideal for lunch or dinner.
-The Springwood Bowling Club, now know as Springwood Sports Club is situated on Macquarie Road with its brand new contemporary architectural design, the club features lounge areas for members and guests, indoor and alfresco dining areas, an outdoor terrace, sports lounge, bowlers lounge, gaming lounge and multiple function rooms, perfect for corporate functions, weddings and many other functions.
+Springwood features a supermarket, butcher, several take away shops and cafes, as well as the historic Royal and Oriental Hotels, ideal for lunch or dinner.
+The Springwood Sports Club is situated on Macquarie Road with its new contemporary architectural design, the club features lounge areas for members and guests, indoor and alfresco dining areas, an outdoor terrace, sports lounge, bowlers lounge, gaming lounge and function rooms, perfect for corporate functions, weddings and other functions.